Cuilie/pfizer_2020Spring/README.md

 Attention: We have succeeded for rerunning the following script on macOS.
 It may need you to upgrade you Homebrew before running following shell script!

-If you are using windows, please using bash on windows and install homebrew from official website then do the following as well.
+If you are using windows, please install node.js from official website by yourself and run the rest of script as well!

 ```
 git clone https://github.com/Cuilie/pfizer_2020Spring.git